Tips for gathering evidence for your HITRUST CSF validated assessment

 For example, if your assessment scope consists of 300 requirements — and those requirements are being scored for policy, procedure and implementation — you will need, at a minimum, 900 evidence references.
+This comprehensive approach is part of what makes the HITRUST framework so robust.

 One other important thing to note about evidence gathering is that you are ultimately responsible for identifying the evidence needed to support the scores you assert during an assessment.
 This differs from other types of assessments/audits, where often times a clearly defined evidence request list is provided by an auditor.
 This is due to the fact that a HITRUST assessment is not pass/fail; there are different levels of compliance based on the scoring.

-How to prepare ahead of your assessment
+How to prepare ahead of your HITRUST validated assessment

 But no matter when your assessment actually begins, start collecting evidence now.
 Look at the requirements that have been assigned and then determine what evidence will be required to show compliance.
 Store evidence in categorized folders or using a program (such as a GRC tool) that can organize items.
+This approach can serve as a preliminary HITRUST compliance checklist.

 By doing so, you’ll save time during your assessment — when you’ll be trying to coordinate with all the different subject matter experts and gather what you need — because you’ll already have the evidence available.
 This can also be helpful to use during interviews with your external assessor, as you can obtain feedback on how well the evidence collected meets the requirement’s IPs before the testing actually begins.

-What to do in your readiness phase
+What to do in your HITRUST assessment readiness phase

 Set expectations: Make sure your internal team — including your subject matter experts who own the different requirements — are a part of the evidence-gathering and scoring processes.
 Don’t rely on just one person to run point on the overall HITRUST certification project, either, as they will not have all the information necessary.
 Subject matter expert involvement is critical.